 Thanks to my Tep Wireless I could book one of the last available hotel rooms in Hakodate which happened to have an onsen.
 Onsen = Japanese spa with a VERY hot bath… Utter bliss!
 Read more how to visit an onsen in Japan.
 And no, I won’t post a picture of me visiting the onsen?.

 A word of advice: Golden Week is the busiest travel period of the year in Japan because it’s a public holiday, so book ahead when traveling during this period.
+My favorite sites to find accommodation are Agoda, Booking and Airbnb.

 Day 4: Hakodate and around